PRESS DIGEST-New York Times business news - Nov 26

-Nov 26 (Reuters) - The following are the top stories on the New York Times business pages.
+Nov 26 (Reuters) - The following are the top stories on the New York Times business pages on Monday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 * Autonomy's founder, Mike Lynch, says he was blindsided by a public relations onslaught from Hewlett-Packard, little of which had to do with the substance of HP's fraud claims about his company. ()